meeshkan/beginners-guide-to-property-based-testing/README.md

 ![Our testers found more bugs than our customers did](https://qph.fs.quoracdn.net/main-qimg-c1eb5bad58ac4d222c17196e0a8f2288)

-Besides showing the stack trace as usual, we also get an informative message showing the **hypothesis**, the example data:
+Besides showing the stack trace as usual, we also get an informative message showing the failed **hypothesis**, the generatted data causing our test to fail:

 ```
 ------------- Hypothesis -------------